 Named for the plant that inspired its discovery, the endocannabinoid system is important to your overall health and equilibrium, bu its importance is only just becoming understood by the medical community.
 It is through this system that the naturally occurring cannabinoids from medical marijuana interact with our bodies and trigger its beneficial effects.
 With the potential to greatly affect the way our bodies work, a healthy endocannabinoid system is essential and it’s key that we recognize how to maintain it.

 The History of the Endocannabinoid System

 Across cultures and building through the 19th century, extractions of the cannabis plant were widely used for a number of medicinal purposes.
-However, following practical prohibition of the cannabis plant in 1937 by the federal government for fear of abuse of its psychoactive properties, medical use and, subsequently, experimentation and study of cannabis were eliminated, stalling the progress of our understanding of the endocannabinoid system and the possible medical effects of cannabis.
+However, following practical prohibition of the cannabis plant in 1937 by the U.S. government for fear of abuse of its psychoactive properties, the medical use, experimentation, and study of cannabis were eliminated, stalling the progress of our understanding of the endocannabinoid system and the possible medical effects of cannabis.
 For nearly 50 years, marijuana fell from popular pharmacopeia and was labelled as illicit in the minds of Americans.

 Since then, scientists have labored to learn as much as they can about the endocannabinoid system, our naturally occurring cannabinoids, and the ways cannabis alters this balance, publishing over 20,000 scientific studies referencing cannabinoids in just the last two decades.

 What Is the Endocannabinoid System?

 The endocannabinoid system is made up of several integrated mechanisms: